John Macready has spent a lifetime in the sport of gymnastics.

 Lauren grew up as a competitive gymnast and dancer in Knoxville, Tennessee.
 Her experiences with both sports led her to a career teaching dance and acrobatic gymnastics.
 After graduating from the University of Tennessee with a degree in Communication Studies and History, Lauren worked for the Arthritis Foundation where she managed Camp AcheAway, a summer camp and teen retreat program for kids and teens who have Juvenile Arthritis.

 In her spare time, Lauren enjoys reading, traveling, choreographing, and spending time with her family.
-Lauren manages registration and camper rooming, and she is the primary point of contact for all teams that attend Flip Fest.
+Lauren manages the registration and camper rooming, and she is the primary point of contact for all teams that attend Flip Fest.

 Human Resources Director